 "Measuring what Matters to EU Citizens: Social Progress in the European regions" is a multi-region pilot project, launched by the European Commission, in order to encourage regions to empirically test how the EU Social Progress Index (EU SPI) could be used to improve policy-making, in particular for policies supported by cohesion policy.
-The aim is for the pilot to serve as a guide for European regions in using the EU-SPI but also to gather recommendations on how to improve the next editions of the index, foreseen by the end of 2019.
+The aim is for the pilot to serve as a guide for European regions in using the EU-SPI but also to gather recommendations on how to improve the next edition of the index, to be launched in December 2020.

 One of the goals of EU cohesion policy is to achieve social, economic and territorial cohesion and reduce regional disparities across the regions.
 Social progress plays therefore a key role in the designing of EU policies and priorities.
 Cohesion policy equally supports both economic performance and social progress.

 Measuring social development is a key element in the process of sustainable development and the Sustainable Development Goals (SDGs).
 The Agenda for Sustainable Development and the SDGs, adopted in 2015, includes 17 SDGs and 169 target indicators.
 The Agenda is a commitment to eradicate poverty and achieve sustainable development by 2030 world-wide.
 The EU has played and continues to play an active role throughout the process and is committed to implementing the 2030 Agenda within the EU.
 In this process, designing and developing new indicators and measures is necessary in order to identify priorities, monitor progress and evaluate development.